bosch-io/iot-things-examples/historian/README.md

 http://localhost:8080/history/data/###thingId###/features/###featureId###/properties/###propertyPath###

-You can specifiy multiple things/features/properties to get data for mulitple values in one result.
+You can specify multiple things/features/properties to get data for multiple values in one result.
-To do this you can use comma seperated values within square brackets to define multiple parameters.
+To do this you can use comma separated values within square brackets to define multiple parameters.

 e.g.